 Where Does Allograft Come From

 There are two types of bone donation.
 Patients having hip replacement surgery can donate the ball part of the hip joint (femoral head).
-You may also be aware that people choose to donate their organs and tissues to PlusLife after death.
+You may also be aware that people choose to donate their organs and tissues after death.
 During their lifetime people may indicate a wish to donate organs and tissue and these otherwise healthy people may become donors as a result of an unexpected death.
 With the consent of their next of kin, bone and tissue (such as tendons, ligaments) can be donated after death.

 Pluslife exclusively retrieves 100% Australian donated bone and tissue.
 There is a remarkable record of safety with allografts in Australia and strict regulatory controls monitor the donation and transplantation of tissue.